 - Exercise regularly

 While there can be many ways to approach medicine, there are those who are firm believers of functional medicine.
 A provider who offers functional medicine treatment generally has a handful of treatments to cover a multitude of health problems.
 These include testing for metal toxicity, allergies, and many other issues.

 Biological dentist near me, Dr. Kathryn Alderman knows that if periodontal disease is seen, she will refer you for lab work.
 A functional medicine team can test a patient’s level of Vitamin D, which acts as an anti-inflammatory.
-They’ll also check to see if patients have increased levels of reactive protein C, which is a marker for overall inflammation.
-For more information about Kelly Thelen and her team at Regeneration PC, find her website here.
+They can also check to see if patients have increased levels of C-reactive protein, which is a marker for overall inflammation.

 A Call to Action: Simple Self-Care with Good Oral Health.
 Find Biological Dentist, Dr. Kathryn Alderman in Lincoln, NE!

 If this information seems a little intimidating, don’t worry.
-Taking care of yourself doesn’t have to be as daunting as it can seem.
+Taking care of yourself doesn’t have to be as daunting as it seems.
 Start small and build off of your strengths!
-If you’re having trouble taking good care of your teeth, start simple: make it a point to brush your teeth twice a day and then adding flossing.
+Having trouble taking good care of your teeth?
+Start simple.
+Make it a point to brush your teeth twice a day and then, add flossing.
 One by one, add good habits alongside each other.
-All it takes is a few simple habits and some forgiveness for yourself.
-This will help you make lasting changes to benefit your health.
+All it takes are few simple habits and some forgiveness.
+This will help you make lasting changes that will benefit your health.